Los Angeles Bankruptcy Attorney

 Will filing bankruptcy affect my credit?

 Likely yes, although if you were already behind on your bills, your credit was already affected.
 The fact that you have filed a bankruptcy will appear on your credit record for ten years.
 But since your bills will be discharged, you may be able to get new credit.
-There are ways to begin rebuilding your credit that an Attorney at Pacific Attorney Group can recommend for you.
+There are ways to begin rebuilding your credit that an Attorney at Accident Lawyers can recommend for you.

 My house is in foreclosure.
 Is there anything I can do?

-There are several ways in which a bankruptcy attorney from Pacific Attorney Group can help to prevent your home from going into foreclosure.
+There are several ways in which a bankruptcy attorney from Accident Lawyers can help to prevent your home from going into foreclosure.
 Some of the options available to you are a bankruptcy, a short sale, or a loan modification.
 If your wish to remain in your home, we can help you work towards a solution that will allow that to occur.